Our fellowship offers a wide range of educational opportunities, listed below:

 Microbiology/Infection Control Rotation

-The inpatient consult fellow provides twice monthly teaching conferences to pediatric residents and medical students on common pediatric infectious diseases problems.
+The inpatient consult fellow provides weekly teaching conferences to pediatric residents and medical students on common pediatric infectious diseases problems.
 Fellows are observed for feedback on teaching skills.
 Additionally, fellows often are asked to participate in hospital-wide conferences such as the weekly case conference, Professorial Rounds.

 Greater Washington Infectious Diseases Society (GWIDS)

 GWIDS meets monthly and consists of both adult and pediatric infectious diseases clinicians from the DC area, including those at NIH.
-Each program or institution is responsible for presenting interesting cases once per year, and all Children's National fellows present usually in the first year of fellowship.
+Each program or institution is responsible for presenting interesting cases once per year, and all Children's National fellows present at least twice during the three-year training period.

 Many fellows have chosen to pursue advanced degrees during their fellowship training.
 Classwork can be successfully integrated into the fellowship program.
 The George Washington University School of Public Health and Health Services offers Masters of Public Health degrees in a number of disciplines.
 A newer program with the federally-funded Clinical and Translational Science Institute at Children's National (CTSI-CN) offers master's and certificate-level programs for training in clinical and translational research, in conjunction with the GWU School of Medicine and Health Sciences.
 Fellows are encouraged to consider enrolling in one of these programs.